- Atlantic Beach Leadership

 She also coordinated neighborhood watch groups within the community and was a certified Crime Prevention Officer.
 In 2009, she was promoted to the rank of Lieutenant and spent time in all three divisions - Patrol, Investigations and Support Services (Records, Communications and Property and Evidence).
 In 2011, she was promoted to the rank of Commander.
 Commander Layson has served as the agency’s Public Information Officer since 2005 and currently leads the Investigations and Administration Division.

-Lieutenant David Cameron
+Commander David Cameron

-Lieutenant Cameron began his law enforcement career with the Atlantic Beach Police Department in 1997 as a patrol officer.
+Commander Cameron began his law enforcement career with the Atlantic Beach Police Department in 1997 as a patrol officer.
 While serving as a patrol officer, he was a Field Training Officer and DUI/Traffic Enforcement Officer.

 In 2003, he was promoted to the rank of Police Sergeant where he commanded Patrol, Community Oriented Policing Services, and the Criminal Investigation Division.
 In 2009, he was promoted to the rank of Lieutenant and currently oversees the Community Affairs and Special Events Division, along with Emergency Preparedness, the Volunteer Program, the Citizen Police Academy, and Community Initiatives.
-Lieutenant Cameron served on the department’s SWAT Team from 2003 to 2006 and is one of the department’s lead police trainers.
+Commander Cameron served on the department’s SWAT Team from 2003 to 2006 and is one of the department’s lead police trainers.

 Lieutenant Edward Peck